Whatsapp Icon

 Grateful in Life

 It has indeed been a journey, but I am so grateful that all went well, and I am cancer-free.
-I encourage everyone to take the time to learn their body.
+I encourage everyone to take the time to learn about their body.
 If something does not feel right, get it checked out.
 Especially with breast cancer, sometimes you do not always know that right away.
 So, the mammogram is honestly a significant factor in saving my life.
 I am grateful for what I went through because, to be honest, it changed my life forever.

 An Act of Kindness in Life

 The day my oncologist said, Dee, you are cancer-free, I cried.
 I cried because the journey was not easy, but I made it.
 I promised my oncologist on that day that, walking from this very moment, I would devote my life to educating, inspiring, and motivating anyone who crosses my path.
 That is what being a cancer-free patient does.
-Stay positive, stay around positive people and feel uplifted and give it your best.
+Stay positive, stay around positive people feel uplifted, and give it your best.

 Parting Message

-My message is to live, love, and laugh as much as you possibly can and surround yourself with people who care for you and people who will be there to support you because there is never a day that I dont think about breast cancer.
+My message is to live, love, and laugh as much as you possibly can and surround yourself with people who care for you and people who will be there to support you because there is never a day that I don't think about breast cancer.

 Related Articles

-If you haven't found what you were looking for, we're here to help.
-Contact ZenOnco.io at [email protected] or call +91 99 3070 9000 for anything you might need.
+We're here to help you.
+Contact ZenOnco.io at [email protected] or call +91 99 3070 9000 for any assistance